Taxation in Massachusetts: Sustainability, 61B, and Golf Courses

 MassGolf, a 501(c)3 organization formed in 2018 and one of the largest state golf associations in the United States, promotes the ACSP program; 14 golf courses in Massachusetts have received this certification and are abiding by its guidelines.
 MassGolf also has a "Monarchs in the Rough" program which numerous public and private golf courses in Massachusetts and elsewhere have completed and received certification.

-The program and certification is also endorsed by the United States Golf Association (USGA), which itself has its own program to promote sustainability that deal with topics such as written evironmental management plan, a proactive maintenance facility that minimizes risks To the environment, maintaining water quality that is good for wildlife and the environment that includes a vegetated buffer around water features that provide habitat for wildlife, and a undertaking tree inventory assessment.
+The program and certification is also endorsed by the United States Golf Association (USGA), which itself has its own program to promote sustainability that deals with topics such as a written environmental management plan, a proactive maintenance facility that minimizes risks to the environment, maintaining water quality that is good for wildlife and the environment that includes a vegetated buffer around water features that provide habitat for wildlife, and undertaking a tree inventory assessment.